Rozanova/WebDesignCourse/Syllabus.md

 * Set up a Behance.

-* Write a paragraph as your first blog post that attempts to answer or comments on the following question: How are art and design related?
+* 1. Write a paragraph as your first behance post that attempts to answer or comment on the following question: How are art and design related?
-Please email me the account.
+Please email me this post.

-* Answering the following question using words (a few sentence/poem) or images: What type of design and art (analogue or digital, traditional or new media, doesn’t matter!) are you most interested in?
+* 2. Answering the following question using words (a few sentence/poem) or images: What type of design and art (analogue or digital, traditional or new media, doesn’t matter!) are you most interested in?
+Please email me this post.
-Please post to your blog and post the blog link to #completed-assignments.